BernieO/calcardbackup/README.md

 # calcardbackup

-This script extracts Own-/Nextcloud calendars and addressbooks and saves them as compressed file with a date-extension in a backup-folder.<br>
+This Bash-script exports calendars and addressbooks from Owncloud/Nextcloud as .ics and .vcf files and saves them compressed (.tar.gz or .zip) in a given folder.<br>
-Optional the Own-/Nextcloud-database can be backed up as well and stored in the same compressed file (default: no backup of database).<br>
+Optionally the Owncloud/Nextcloud-database can be backed up as well (default: no backup of database).<br>
 Additionally there is an config option to delete backups that are older than X days (default: no delete).

 ## Requirements

 - local installation of Own-/Nextcloud >= 5.0 with MySQL/MariaDB or SQLite3 (PostgreSQL unsupported)
-- Packages `sed` `curl` and according database packages (`mysql-server`/`mariadb-server` or `sqlite3`)
+- Packages `grep` `sed` `curl` and according database packages (`mysql-server`/`mariadb-server` or `sqlite3`)
 - if backups shall be zipped (instead of default gzipped tarball): package `zip`

 ## Installation